Ethnogenesis: Singaporean

-Black American/African American

-The trans-Atlantic slave trade brought West, Central, South, and East Africans into contact with Europeans and Native Americans.
-Ethnogenesis began from the first generation until 1865 in what is now the United States.
-Black Americans/African Americans have DNA and haplogroups spanning over five to six continents.
-Immigrants with African ancestry arriving after 1865 are not part of the Black American/African American ethnogenesis.
-Within the Black American population, there are no mono-ethnic backgrounds and mono-racial backgrounds are in the minority.

 Historical scholarship

 Within the historical profession, the term "ethnogenesis" has been borrowed as a neologism to explain the origins and evolution of so-called barbarian ethnic cultures, stripped of its metaphoric connotations drawn from biology, of "natural" birth and growth.
 That view is closely associated with the Austrian historian Herwig Wolfram and his followers, who argued that such ethnicity was not a matter of genuine genetic descent ("tribes").

 Rather, using Reinhard Wenskus' term Traditionskerne ("nuclei of tradition"), ethnogenesis arose from small groups of aristocratic warriors carrying ethnic traditions from place to place and generation to generation.
 Followers would coalesce or disband around these nuclei of tradition; ethnicities were available to those who wanted to participate in them with no requirement of being born into a "tribe".
 Thus, questions of race and place of origin became secondary.

 Proponents of ethnogenesis may claim it is the only alternative to the sort of ethnocentric and nationalist scholarship that is commonly seen in disputes over the origins of many ancient peoples such as the Franks, Goths, and Huns.
-It has also been used as an alternative to the Near East's "race history" that had supported Phoenicianism and claims to the antiquity of the variously called Assyrian/Chaldean/Syriac peoples.
+It has also been used as an alternative to the Near East's "race history" that had supported Phoenicianism and claims to the antiquity of the Assyrian people, including their various names.

+Frontiers and military service

+Some historians have explored how the conscription and exploitation of frontier populations for military service during episodes of civil war has directly fueled processes of ethnogenesis.
+Using the Han Dynasty and Late Roman Empire as case studies, one scholar found that, as emperors, usurpers, and aspirants to imperial power vied for dominance, they drew disproportionately on minority groups inhabiting the empires' inner and outer frontiers to supply troops and material needed for military superiority.
+These patterns of extraction and militarization not only deepened the marginalization of these communities but also accelerated the formation of distinct ethnic identities.